msalemor/azure-dr-strategies/README.md

 ## 7.0 - Data Replication

 - Leverage data replication
+- Leverage a write region closer to the users
+- Consider globally distributed services (CosmosDB)

 ## 8.0 - Monitoring

+- Enable monitoring and alerting capabilities to determine that a failover is required

 ## 9.0 - Reherse your DR failover strategy